 One little pain in the neck with this one - you'll have to provide Mastercard with documentation from the store, saying they will not accept the return.
 Also, anything bought on eBay or another auction site isn't eligible.
 You have to buy the item from a store that has a return or exchange policy of at least ten days.
 The item can't be damaged (if it is, maybe Purchase Assurance is your better bet) and must be returned in its original packaging.

 So there you have it - the four great purchase benefits Mastercard gives you that you probably didn't know you had.
-Every time you use your Mastercard, you're protected against theft, damage, short warranties, refused exchanges, and changing your mind.
+Every time you use your Mastercard, you're protected against theft, damage, short warranties, refused exchanges, and changing your mind (depending on the card).
 Remember to call them anytime you think you have a claim to make, and shop with confidence, knowing that Mastercard has covered you.